-Focus on the importance of the social responsibility.
+Focus on the importance of the social responsibility

-An overview of setting a strategy that ensures achieving a balance between the company's objectives and the society's ones.
+Brief note about setting a strategy that ensures achieving a balance between the company's objectives and the society's ones

-Kuwait National Cinema Company realizes that the long-term sustainability of its business is closely linked to its constructive interaction with society and the environment in which it exists, through the belief that the company's social responsibility is an essential part of its vision, mission, and goals.
+The company recognizes the importance of the sustainability of its operations, which will have long-term impacts.
+It is also closely linked to its constructive interaction with the community and the environment in which it operates.
+This is based on the belief that corporate social responsibility and sustainability are integral parts of the company's vision, mission, and objectives.

-In order to enhance its effective role in this field and to implement its strategic objectives in this scope, the company works to contribute to social responsibility initiatives through various and varied activities, whether charitable, cultural, awareness-raising, health, environmental or social, in which it participates on an ongoing basis in order to serve the nation and the society.
+To enhance its active role in this field and implement its strategic goals in this regard, the company works to contribute to various social and sustainability initiatives through a variety of activities, whether charitable, cultural, awareness-raising, health-related, or environmental.
+These activities effectively serve the nation and society.

-Kuwait National Cinema Company has documented its social responsibility policy in order to increase awareness of the importance of social responsibility among the company's employees, its customers, its shareholders, and its current and prospective investors, and in order to emphasize the company's approach and direction with regard to social responsibility.
+The company has documented its corporate social responsibility and sustainability policy to raise awareness of the importance of corporate social responsibility and to instill the concept of sustainability among its employees, stakeholders, current and potential shareholders, and investors.
+This is also in order to confirm and commit to the company's approach and direction regarding corporate social responsibility and sustainability.

-An overview of the programs and mechanisms used that help highlight the company's efforts in the field of social work.
+Brief note about the applied programs and mechanisms that assist in highlighting the efforts of the company in the field of social work

-Believing and committed to our social duty, the Kuwait National Cinema Company has intensified its support for its social responsibilities by supporting social and voluntary initiatives and activities with the aim of enhancing and upgrading social behavior.
-An example of this is the National Cancer Awareness Campaign, the Youth Employment Conference, the Program Production Foundation for the Gulf Cooperation Council countries, and others.
-As well as for people of determination and special needs, many suitable offers have been allocated for them in cooperation with schools and specialized centers.
+In line with its belief and commitment to its social responsibility, Kuwait National Cinema Company has intensified its support for its social responsibility and sustainability efforts by supporting social and voluntary initiatives aimed at enhancing and elevating social behavior.
+An example of this is the national campaign to raise awareness about cancer, as well as initiatives for individuals with special needs.
+The company has organized many suitable screenings for them in collaboration with schools and specialized centers.

-In addition to the usual media support for community centers, state sectors and bodies such as Ministry of Health, Ministry of Education, Ministry of Interior, Ministry of Social Affairs and Labor, Ministry of Information, Kuwait Institute for Scientific Research, in addition to private sectors such as charitable and non-profit medical societies.
+In addition, the company has supported media outreach for community centers and various government sectors and agencies, such as the Ministry of Health, the Ministry of Higher Education, the Ministry of Interior, the Ministry of Social Affairs, the Kuwait Bar Association, and the Public Authority for Disabled Affairs, as well as private sectors like charitable, medical, and non-profit rehabilitation organizations.